 The disability pension ceases at age 53 (age 55 if voluntarily insured) and is replaced by the old-age pension.

-Benefit adjustment: Benefits are adjusted by decree for changes in the average salary and the legal minimum wage, depending on the financial resources of the system.
-(The last adjustment was made in 2001).
+Benefit adjustment: Benefits are adjusted by decree according to changes in the average salary and the legal minimum wage, depending on the financial resources of the system.
+(The last adjustment was made in 2008.)

 Survivor Benefits